Science Park Next-Generation Sequencing Facility

 Director, Science Park NGS Facility

-Professor, Molecular Carcinogenesis
+Professor, Department of Epigenetics and Molecular Carcinogenesis